ray5273/comentario/docs/content/legal/privacy.en.md

 ### 2.2.
 Data collected automatically

 * **Logging data**\
   When you use the Service, whether as an authenticated or an anonymous User, we may automatically record information that your browser sends whenever you view or write Comentario comments ("Logging data").
 This Logging data may include information such as your IP address, device settings (such as device and browser type, operating system, language preferences), the time and date of each access.
-We use this information to monitor and analyse the use of the Service and to maintain the required service level.
+We use this information to monitor and analyse the use of the Service, to fend off malicious activity, and to maintain the required service level.
 * **Cookies and local storage**\
   We use cookies and other forms of local data storage provided by your browser for record-keeping purposes, such as storing your Service session identifier and your preferences in the Service.
 We may also use cookies and other forms of local data storage provided by your browser, in depersonalised form, for analysing the performance of the Service, including third-party analytical engines such as Google Analytics.